kukua/concava/doc/configuration.md

 function (req, config, data, classes, cb) {}
 ```

 The latter is used for providing metadata with the classes used by ConCaVa.
+If ConCaVa sees the function expects four arguments, it will ignore the `classes` variable.

 ### Authentication